 All above items are covered for up to 36 months based on satisfactory progression

-All regulations set out in the UNNC PGR Scholarship Policy apply to this scholarship
+All regulations set out in the UNNC PGR Scholarship Policy apply to this application

 In addition to the above scholarship, successful candidates also have the opportunity to carry out paid teaching or research assistant duties at UNNC.